Rich Dad Poor Dad Review: The Mindset Book Every Investor Reads First

 The Verdict

-Our PRIME Framework score tells the full story: an exceptional 5 out of 5 on Prepare — best-in-class for mindset and financial foundation — but just 2 on Research, 2 on Invest, and 1 on Manage.
-This isn't a tactical playbook.
-It's a lens-changing experience.
-The radar chart will show you a spike in one direction and almost nothing in the others.
-That's not a criticism — it's what this book is.
+Our PRIME Framework score tells the structural story: an exceptional 5 out of 5 on Prepare — best-in-class for mindset and financial foundation — but just 2 on Research, 2 on Invest, and 1 on Manage.
+The radar chart shows a spike in one direction and almost nothing in the others.
+That's not a flaw — it's what this book is.
+It's a lens-changing experience, not a tactical playbook.
+And at a practicality score of 3 out of 10, you won't find checklists, templates, or a 30-day action plan.

 Rich mindset strategy is the practice of directing every available dollar toward acquiring assets that generate income — particularly rental real estate — rather than purchasing liabilities that depreciate and consume cash flow.